SETAC promotes open science and provides many opportunities for science outreach. We’ve summarized a few venues below based on type of audience:

 - SETAC Publications: Journal articles, books, Technical Issue Papers, Science Briefs and news articles in the SETAC Globe.
 For guidance on publication, see the publish with SETAC page.

 - Presentations: For opportunities for presentations, please see our meetings and events page.
-For recorded talks and trainings, please see the SETAC YouTube Channel.
+For recorded talks and trainings, please see the SETAC Vimeo and YouTube channels.